-Dr. Goldman began her private practice in 1999 with a desire to provide caring and psychopharmacology treatment that would integrate both psychotherapy and medical consultations where needed.
+Dr. Goldman began her private practice in 1999.
 She is rooted in an approach that is always person-centered and incorporates alternative medicine and therapies.
 Compassionate, thoughtful and individualistic, Laurie Goldman works with patients not only to render accurate diagnosis and treat the symptoms that challenge their well-being, but also to provide a supportive, positive and change-oriented experience that promotes growth and holistic health.

 A graduate of Wesleyan University (BA) and the University of Cincinnati, College of Medicine (MD), Dr. Goldman completed her internship and psychiatry residency at Rush University in 1994.
 She honed her skills providing psychiatric care in the most challenging of treatment milieus, first at Chicago Health Outreach (with homeless clients) and Madden State Hospital and finally at Cook County Jail.
 Her identification of the need for more extensive psychiatric intervention at Cook County Jail became the basis for a joint research study with the University of Chicago’s Chapin Hall Center for Children, Cook County’s Cermak Health Services and Isaac Ray Center/Rush University that has been published in several scholarly journals.

 Dr. Goldman’s practice evolved with experience and as she started to learn functional medicine.
 Her traditional practice became more integrative.
 She developed Clear Path Wellness to help people begin and continue their journeys to health using a functional medicine framework.
-She has completed all the coursework at Institute For Functional Medicine required for certification (which she anticipates in 2018) in addition to being trained in the Bredesen Protocol (Reversing Cognitive Decline).
-She has also attended advanced training conferences sponsored by The Walsh Research Institute.
+Dr. Goldman is an Institute For Functional Medicine Certified Practitioner (IFMCP) in addition to being certified in the Bredesen Protocol (Reversing Cognitive Decline).
+She has also attended multiple advanced training conferences sponsored by The Walsh Research Institute.
 Dr. Goldman welcomes collaboration with primary care physicians, specialists, psychotherapists, advanced practice nurses, naturopaths, nutritionists and other clinicians.

 Jen never had any health or weight issues, at all, until she turned 40.
 Then, what felt like overnight, everything changed.
 Her weight skyrocketed and energy plummeted without making any changes at all in lifestyle or eating.
 She developed exercise induced asthma and could no longer sleep through the night.
 She cut calories and increased the intensity of my workouts to no avail.
 She reached out to her doctors only to hear “ that’s just what happens when you age; try working a little harder” and “that’s just hormones.”
 The general opinion was “that’s completely normal”.
 Nothing about it felt normal to her.